will-wow/larkdown/README.md

 }
 ```

-and then query that data structure to find a node, and unmarshal that node into useful data like strings nad slices of strings.
+and then query that data structure to find a node, and decode that node into useful data like strings and slices of strings.

-`larkdown` makes heavy use of the excellent [goldmark](https://github.com/yuin/goldmark) library for parsing [Commonmark](https://commonmark.org) markdown into a structure that is easy to work with.
+Specially `larkdown` takes an AST generated from the excellent [goldmark](https://github.com/yuin/goldmark) library for parsing [Commonmark](https://commonmark.org) markdown, and lest you query that AST.
+This makes it easy to take a markdown file, run it through Goldmark, query some structured data, and then finish using Goldmark to render the file to HTML.

 ## Motivation